 For a person to be appointed a guardian the NCAT must be satisfied:

 - the personalities of the proposed guardian and the person with impaired capacity are generally compatible;

 - the proposed guardian’s interests will not conflict with the person's interests; and

 - the proposed guardian is willing and able to exercise the powers of a guardian.

 The NCAT can appoint either a plenary guardian (with all the powers the person would have if they had capacity) or a limited guardian (with specific powers only).
 In practice, it is rare for the NCAT to appoint a plenary guardian because it cannot make an order for a plenary guardian if a limited guardian is all that is needed.

-If there is no one available or appropriate who can act as a guardian, NCAT may appoint the Public Guardian.
-More information about guardians is available at the NSW Trustee & Guardian.
+If there is no one available or appropriate who can act as a guardian the NCAT may appoint the Public Guardian.
+For more information about guardians visit the NSW Trustee & Guardian.

 Substitute decision-making by New South Wales guardianship bodies

 What is the role of the New South Wales Civil and Administrative Tribunal (NCAT) in relation to decision-making at the end of life?